 Find a venue – colleges and schools are a good place to start as they often have facilities unused over weekends and evenings.
 You then need to find teams to compete in your league – talk to your friends to see if they could help you out by forming a team and then approach other existing clubs which might relish the chance of getting together for an additional game each week.
 Tools like LeagueRepublic are great for publishing results, fixtures and statistics in real-time.

-Show a great interest in your client’s hopes and dreams and don’t be afraid to ask about where things have previously gone wrong to highlight errors which can be avoided in the future.
+Show great interest in your client’s hopes and dreams and don’t be afraid to ask about where things have previously gone wrong to highlight errors that can be avoided in the future.
 Tools like Mint work really well for budgeting.

 There is no great outlay required to be a life coach – not even a website if you back yourself to do a fantastic job and grow by word of mouth.

 Charge per team and ensure your bottom line by putting in place a maximum number of players per team.
-It’s also worth branching out into sector specific quizzes, developing a community which opens up the prospect of sponsors further down the line.
+It’s also worth branching out into sector-specific quizzes, developing a community that opens up the prospect of sponsors further down the line.